Henaccount/Plant-3D-Batch-exporttoautocad/README.md

 BatchExportToAutoCADHL – exports 3d files, destination by text input, this is good for batching the command PnIdBatchExportToAutoCADHL – exports PnID files, destination by text input, this is good for batching the command

-Critial code for this tool is based on:
+Critial code parts for this tool are based on:

 https://www.keanw.com/2014/03/autocad-2015-calling-commands.html
 https://adndevblog.typepad.com/autocad/2012/05/when-to-lock-the-document.html